vispy/vispy-website/installation.rst

 Installation
 ============

 Package requirements
 ====================

 The only mandatory requirement for VisPy is the `numpy <http://numpy.org>`_ package.

 Backend requirements
 ====================

 VisPy requires at least one toolkit for opening a window and creates an OpenGL context.
-This can be done using one Qt, GLFW,SDL2, Wx, or Pyglet.
-You can also use a Jupyter notebook (version 3+) with WebGL for some visualizations although it is not fully functional at this time.
+This can be done using one Qt, GLFW, SDL2, Wx, or Pyglet.
+You can also use a Jupyter notebook with WebGL for some visualizations although some visuals may not be possible (ex. volume rendering).

 .. warning::

    You only need to have one of these packages, no need to install them all!

 Hardware requirements
 =====================